What does the Bible say? 50+ Bible verses about refugees and foreigners

 Facebook is a hot mess right now as we link to articles and throw around our opinions on Syria, the refugee crisis, the recent Paris attacks, Beirut, you name it.
 When things escalate like this, I literally find it hard to sleep.
 In full disclosure, I sit squarely in the “welcome refugees” camp.
+(Which, by the way, does not equate to a “let’s do away with borders and let everyone in” camp!)
 I realize these issues are complex and polarizing, but my own experience coupled with my faith doesn’t allow me wiggle room on the issue.
 I want my whole life to be oriented around a posture of Christian welcome and I’m willing to bear the consequences of what that welcome actually means.

-All the ranting and raving across news outlets and social media (from both sides of the debate) has got me wondering: how many in the “close our borders” camp have ever shared a meal with an asylum seeker or refugee in your home or theirs?
+All the ranting and raving across news outlets and social media (from both sides of the debate) has got me wondering: how many shouting “keep them out!” have ever shared a meal with an asylum seeker or refugee in your home or theirs?

 I’d like to introduce you to my Afghani friend, Amira (name changed).
 She’s given me permission to share this photo of us sharing a meal in her living room.